muimidean/SyriaTel_Customer_Churn/README.md

 ---

 ## For More Information
-For questions, collaboration, or further discussion, please contact:
+For questions, or further discussion, please contact:

 **Dean Muimi Mutie**
 Email: muimidean@gmail.com